jscherpenzeel/Open-Apps/README.txt

 	13. If you want to use the app from a Coupa homepage, create a homepage content with content groups applied if required, and use the URL link you saved above on your Coupa homepage.
 Users can then access the app via their content controled homepage links.

 ****ALLWAYS TEST BEFORE USING IN YOUR PRODUCTION INSTANCE****

+VERSION UPDATES
+1.01	Added file CSV input
+1.02	Added currencies as an option
+1.03	Change starting table row count to 15 or to max limit if < 15 1.04 	Added feature to paste from any table cell, populating cells right and down of origin
+	Updated Popup CSS
+	Removed Supplier as a mandatory feild
+	removed UOM "EA" to now use Coupa defult for Qty lines.
+1.05	Fix issue with last line of paste array being removed 1.06	Added url parm for commodities/auto_complete
+	Added optional commodities/auto_complete functionality